 While Pride Month is a time of celebration, it’s important to remember that it is also a time of action.
 The first Pride parade was in commemoration of the Stonewall Riots, after all.
-Though most large festivities are tabled for this year due to the health risks related to the coronavirus, it doesn’t mean that there aren’t ways to express support that go beyond flying a rainbow flag.
-Here, we’ve curated a list of organizations to donate to which provide everything from food to education to housing to counseling and more for LGBTQ+ communities across the country.
+Furthermore, the fight for equality and inclusion is by no means over.
+To show support for the LGBTQ+ community and effect meaningful change requires more than just waving a rainbow flag.
+Here, we’ve curated a list of organizations to donate to which provide everything from food to education to housing to counseling and more.

 The Trevor Project